MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 ## Prerequisites

 - At least [Contributor permissions](permissions.md).

-- Business knowledge to understand what churn means for your business.
-We support time-based churn definitions, meaning a customer is considered to have churned a period of time after their subscription is ended.

-- Data about your subscriptions and their history:
-  - Subscription identifiers to distinguish subscriptions.
+- At least 10 customer profiles, preferably more than 1,000 unique customers.
-  - Customer identifiers to match subscriptions to your customers.
+- Customer Identifier, a unique identifier to match subscriptions to your customers.
-  - Subscription event dates, which define start dates, end dates, and the dates the subscription events occurred on.
-  - Subscription information to define if it's a recurring subscription and how often it renews.
-  - The following semantic data schema for subscriptions:
+- Subscription data for at least double the selected time window.
+Preferably, two to three years of subscription data.
+Subscription history must include:
   - **Subscription ID:** Unique identifier of a subscription.
   - **Subscription End Date:** Date the subscription expires for the customer.
   - **Subscription Start Date:** Date the subscription starts for the customer.
   - **Transaction Date:** Date a subscription change happened.
 For example, a customer buying or canceling a subscription.
   - **Is it a recurring subscription:** Boolean true/false field that determines if the subscription will renew with the same subscription ID without customer intervention.
   - **Recurrence Frequency (in months):** For recurring subscriptions, the month the subscription will renew.
 For example, a yearly subscription that automatically renews for a customer every year for another year has the value 12.
-    - **Subscription Amount** (optional): Amount of currency a customer pays for the subscription renewal.
-It can help identify patterns for different levels of subscriptions.

-- Data about customer activities:
-  - Activity identifiers to distinguish activities of the same type.
-  - Customer identifiers to map activities to your customers.
-  - Activity information containing the name and date of the activity.
-  - The following semantic data schema for customer activities:
+- At least two activity records for 50% of the customers you want to calculate churn for.
+Customer activities must include:
   - **Primary key:** Unique identifier for an activity.
 For example, a website visit or a usage record showing the customer viewed a TV show episode.
   - **Timestamp:** Date and time of the event identified by the primary key.
   - **Event:** Name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
   - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.

-- Suggested data characteristics:
-  - Sufficient historical data: Subscription data for at least double the selected time window.
-Preferably, two to three years of subscription data.
-  - Subscription status: Data includes active and inactive subscriptions for each customer so there are multiple entries per customer ID.
-  - Number of customers: At least 10 customer profiles, preferably more than 1,000 unique customers.
-The model will fail with fewer than 10 customers and insufficient historical data.
-  - Data completeness: Less than 20% of missing values in the data field of the entity provided.
+- Less than 20% missing values in the data field of the provided entity.

-   > [!NOTE]
-   > You'll need at least two activity records for 50% of the customers you want to calculate churn for.
+### Recommended data

+The following data is optional, but recommended for increased model performance.

+- **Subscription Amount** (optional): Amount of currency a customer pays for the subscription renewal.
+It can help identify patterns for different levels of subscriptions.

 ## Create a subscription churn prediction